-At the next step I focused on the zoom features.
+In the next step, I focused on the zoom features.
 I compared the Nikkor 18-105 mm with Nikkor 55-300 mm.
-In this case I think, that Nikkor 18-105 mm features slightly better quality than other one.
-It can be see in the photo quality, that has been attached below (Pic.
+In this case, I think, that Nikkor 18-105 mm features slightly better quality than the other one.
+It can be seen in the photo quality, that has been attached below (Pic.
 19-22).

-There are an example photo, that fred me to compare two Nikkor lenses.
-The parametres are approximate, becuase photos has been taken on Landscape mode.
+There is an example photo, that led me to compare two Nikkor lenses.
+The parameters are approximate because photos have been taken in Landscape mode.

 In general Nikkor 18-105 mm is able to make better shots than Nikkor 55-300 mm (considerating from 55 to 105mm).
 Nikkor 18-105 mm f3.5-5.6 VR works fine in the night conditions.
-For smaller focal lengths it privides a better aperture unlike to higher aperture, where Nikkor 55-300mm prevails.
+For smaller focal lengths it provides a better aperture unlike higher aperture, where Nikkor 55-300mm prevails.